 Best: Annie’s Organic BBQ Original Recipe

 Annie's Organic Original BBQ Sauce is certified organic, vegan and Non-GMO Project Verified.
 According to the Non-GMO Project, when food contains genetically modified organisms (GMOs), it means genetic material of an ingredient or ingredients has been manipulated in a way that can't be found in nature or by standard crossbreeding techniques.
 Basically, it means food or ingredients that were made in a lab.
 This barbecue sauce also contains no artificial flavors, colors or preservatives and is gluten free.
-And with just 35 calories per servings, you can slather it onto everything from veggie skewers to chicken wings without guilt.
+And with just 35 calories per servings, you can slather it onto everything from veggie skewers to chicken wings.

 Nutritional info: Two tablespoons of this sauce provide 35 calories, 200 milligrams of sodium and six grams of sugar.

 Best: Simple Girl Organic Carolina Style BBQ Sauce

 Simple Girl Organic Carolina Style BBQ Sauce is a vinegar-based sauce and contains no tomatoes or sugar.
 It's hint of sweetness comes from zero-calorie organic stevia leaf extract.
 And for dietary bonus points, this barbecue sauce is vegan, gluten-free and kosher.
 If you haven't tried a Carolina-style barbecue sauce before, you may find yourself using it more often than the standard tomato version.
 It makes a great dipping sauce, and you can even season chickpeas with it and bake them for a tasty, roasted snack.